 What’s it like to use Spotify?

 Given how much content it offers, using Spotify is remarkably straightforward.
-In the desktop app everything is laid out plainly.
+In the desktop app, everything is laid out plainly.
 Three main navigation options sit on the left—Home, Browse, and Radio.
 Beneath that, you can scroll through the various parts of the Your Library and Your playlists sections.
-And that’s about it for navigation—let’s have a look what you’ll run into in each section.
+And that’s about it for navigation—let’s have a look at what you’ll run into in each section.

 Whether you’re using mobile or desktop, the Home page essentially offers a summary of your Spotify experience, with a little of what you’ve and a little of what you might be looking for.